 Some examples of collecting evidence include:

-The best thing you can do after a car accident to protect your rights is hire an experienced lawyer like our team at Pierce & Shows.
+The best thing you can do after a car accident to protect your rights is to hire an experienced Louisiana car accident lawyer

 The right attorney can guide you through the complicated legal process, negotiate with insurance companies, and represent you if a court case arises.